AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-62-Memory-Forensics.md

 Rootkits (day 18) that hide from Task Manager are visible in raw memory Process injection — malicious code injected into legitimate processes (common technique: injecting into svchost.exe or explorer.exe)

+Network Connections
+All active and recently closed network connections
+C2 connections from RATs (day 20) and Cobalt Strike beacons (day 27) Connections that closed before the analyst started investigating